 Day Four (12 miles)

-Soon after we dipped too low and got caught sidehilling through near impenetrable rhododendron and alder.
-We pushed upwards, crested into the sub alpine and were able to resume forward progress.
-For the rest of the morning we able to maintain semi-reasonable progress through hard but stunning alpine.
-For the first half of they day we held a respectable average speed near 1 mile per hour.
-The steep alpine slopes again presented numerous opportunities for wiping out, which we involuntarily obliged.
-We revived our game of “who can wipe out the fewest times” with me usually losing.
+Soon after we dipped too low and got caught sidehilling in near impenetrable rhododendron, boulders and alder.
+We re-aimed upwards, crested into the sub alpine and were able to resume progress.
+For the rest of the morning we able to maintain semi-reasonable progress through hard but stunning alpine with a respectable average speed near 1 mile per hour.
+The steep alpine slopes again presented numerous opportunities for wiping out, which we involuntarily obliged as we revived our game of “who can wipe out the fewest times” with me usually losing.
 In addition to my lost paddle shafts, the toll of wiping out mounted and I added a bruised shin, snapped trekking pole, torn rain pants and new ventilation in my jacket to the tally.
-Both feet were also coming pretty close to escaping out the sides of my torn shoes, requiring me to step gingerly while sidehilling.
+Both feet were also coming pretty close to escaping out the sides of my torn La Sportiva’s, requiring me to step gingerly while sidehilling.

 The alpine wasn’t all semi-reasonable terrain though.
 We approached what looked like a cliff band across the face we were traversing and suspected it was the crux of the day (it wasn’t).
 The cliff was indeed substantial: 50-100′ high and mostly low-mid 5th class choss.
 We scouted up and down, with me eventually finding a relief in the cliff band up a steep, chute that was half scrambling and half wet vegetation.
 It was easy enough to be dangerous, as upward progress wasn’t hard but a slip on the wet botany would result in a non-arrestable tumble to the talus below.
 I moved carefully trying not to dislodge rocks, but did send one down that gave Will a good reminder not to start upwards until I cleared the top.